nigelhorne/vwf/README.md

     /home/njh/bandsman.mooo.com/templates/VWF/index.html
     /home/njh/bandsman.mooo.com/databases/index.db

+VWF is smart enough that you can debug from the command line before you deploy.
+Interesting possiblilties include

+    cgi-bin/index.fcgi --mobile
+    cgi-bin/index.fcgi lang=en
+    cgi-bin/index.fcgi key=value

 Every time you upload a new site ensure that you remove the "save_to" directory, since that contains cached copies of pages that will be inconsistent with the new site.